Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning: Results and Discussion

 As an open source alternative \ac{LLM} to \texttt{GPT3.5-turbo}, we repeat this evaluation with \texttt{Vicuna-13b}~\citep{zheng:2023:judging} in \autoref{tbl:vicuna-commongen}.
 The same 10 few-shot examples as used with \texttt{GPT3.5-turbo} are used in this experiment for the \ac{ICL}-based methods.
 Full table on three datasets are shown in~\autoref{sec:full-vicuna}. \autoref{tbl:vicuna-commongen} reconfirms \ac{Prop}'s ability to balance both quality and diversity according to the Combined metrics (i.e. Harmonic Mean and FBD) on this dataset.
 Interestingly, we see that methods that use Vicuna-13b to be more diverse compared to those that use \texttt{GPT3.5-turbo}, while the latter showing better generation quality.

 In \autoref{tbl:f}, we use different diversity metrics as $f$ in \autoref{algo:sampling} to study the effect on text generation of \ac{Prop}.
 We see that self-BLUE-3 and self-CosSim perform similarly across the quality metrics.
-Self-BERTScore shows a slightly lower quality (BLEU-3 and SPICE), which indicates some level of over-fitting to the diversity metric being used.
+Self-BERTScore shows a slightly lower quality (BLEU-3 and SPICE).
 According to the combined metrics, any of those diversity metrics can be used with \ac{Prop} to obtain comparable performance.